bbauska/W3Cx-3of5/README.md

 Do not abuse of the autoplay attribute.
 We talked earlier about mobile applications, but even on desktop applications it\'s usually a bad idea to use it (except for WebCams and for some animations with small video loops, without sound, or for sites like YouTube, with just videos).

-**Best practice**: think twice before using the autoplay attribute, even for desktop applications.
+<b>Best practice</b>: think twice before using the autoplay attribute, even for desktop applications.

 ### Attributes of the \<audio\> element